And the Top Ten Reasons Make a CWEA Awards Nomination Are…

 Number Nine – CWEA awards are great additions to office wall space.

 Number Eight – CWEA awards come in many forms – from the illustrious Plant of the Year Award to the prestigious Collections System Person of the Year to the esteemed Outstanding Young Professional of the Year.

-Number Seven – CWEA award winners will have their name prominently displayed in the Wastewater Professional, on the E-Bulletin, in your Local Section newsletter, etc. We’re proud to share your accomplishments!
+Number Seven – CWEA award winners will have their name prominently displayed in the Clean Water magazine, on the E-Bulletin, in your Local Section newsletter, etc. We’re proud to share your accomplishments!